-- 12.1 Barr's Hill School is committed to providing children with a safe environment, in which they can learn.
-We take safer recruitment seriously and all staff are subject to the following checks: - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (a minimum of two satisfactory references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required). - 12.2 A record of all checks on members of staff will be held on the Single Central Record. - 12.3 All new members of staff will be required to obtain DBS clearance.
-Barr's Hill School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - 12.4 At least one member of every interview panel will have undergone Safer Recruitment training. - 12.5 We take proportionate decisions on whether to check individuals beyond what is required. - 12.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times. - 12.7 All safer recruitment practices at Barr's Hill School comply with Keeping Children Safe in Education (September 2020).
-See Part 3 of Keeping Children Safe in Education (September 2020) for further information. - a.
+- 12.1 Stoke Park School is committed to providing children with a safe environment, in which they can learn.
+We take safer recruitment seriously and all staff are subject to the following checks: - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (a minimum of two satisfactory references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required). - Verification on the candidate's mental and physical fitness may also be checked - 12.2 A record of all checks on members of staff will be held on the Single Central Record. - 12.3 All new members of staff will be required to obtain DBS clearance.
+Stoke Park School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - 12.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years. - 12.5 We take proportionate decisions on whether to check individuals beyond what is required. - 12.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessed. - 12.7 All safer recruitment practices at Stoke Park School comply with Keeping Children Safe in Education (2021).
+See Part 3 of Keeping Children Safe in Education (2021) for further information. - a.
 The school will adhere to and fully implement the Trust's Safer Recruitment Checklist and the processes that underpin it. - b.
 When recruiting volunteers the school will adhere to and fully implement the Trust's Volunteer Policy.